yeryomenkom/shopping-basket-test/README.md

 ## Simplifications
 1. Model indentifiers are simple numbers.
 In distributed systems we should use UUID or other collision free keys generation systems.
 2. Not full test coverage.
+3. Stock is a single actor, wich contains all units of all products in as a collection.